Rocky Vista University College of Osteopathic Medicine

 - RVUCOM has a dedicated faculty; established affiliations with medical centers, hospitals and health care systems; a structured and supported rural medicine program; and a mission to educate the finest osteopathic physicians possible.

-Educational Tracks offered in: Military Medicine, Global Medicine, Rural/Wilderness Medicine, Physician-Scientist, Academic Medicine and Leadership Track (Utah location only), Long Term Care Medicine Track (Utah location only) Urban Underserved (Colorado ONLY – pilot 2019) and Digital Medicine (anticipated pilot in 2020).
+Educational Tracks offered in: Military Medicine, Global Medicine, Rural/Wilderness Medicine, Physician-Scientist, Academic Medicine and Leadership, Long Term Care Medicine (Utah location only) Urban Underserved (Colorado location only) and Digital Health.

 Dual Degree Programs